agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 **For developers working on unmaintainable code is like speaking with someone that has a thick accent and is drinking beer--you are talking the same language but it takes extra effort to communicate effectively and when that person is drunk it might become impossible to understand.**

 Only a few symptoms of unmaintainable software reach a product owner: *constant slow down in delivered features* and *inconsistent estimations* requiring release dates to be postponed.
-When the slow down becomes unsustainable you will first start hearing suggestions to rebuild a portion or the entire system.
+When the slow down can't be justified anymore you will start hearing suggestions to rebuild a portion or the entire system.

 ## Excuses: the cat eat my code

-When confronted with symptoms of unmaintainable code I've heard technical people using a list of excuses to conceal its root cause: **bad design**.
+When questioned about those symptoms and the possibility of an unmaintainable code base I've heard technical executing using a list of excuses to conceal its root cause: **bad design**.

 ### The *requirements changed* one